acquitelol/elle/README.md

     ```

     ```console
-      $ sudo make
+      $ make
     ```

-    to install the compiler and standard library (requires root)
+    to install the compiler and standard library (installs into ~/.local/ by default)

     **OR**